KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 * **Focus:** The Manifestation of Enlightened Awareness.

-* **Function:** The crown worn by high lamas represents the Five Wisdoms—each jewel a conquered Klesha (Inverse pattern) transmuted into Centropic awareness.
-It signifies the attainment of Dharmic sovereignty, resonance over perception itself.
+* **Function:** The crown worn by high lamas represents the Five Wisdoms—each jewel signifying a Klesha-pattern lawfully reoriented into Centropic awareness.
+It signifies the attainment of Dharmic sovereignty, coherence within perception itself.

 ### 4. The Coronation of Kings (Western Rite)